OpenRockets/web-dev-error-solutions/errors/css/css-challenge-centering-a-circular-image-with-text-overlay/README.md

+# 🐞 CSS Challenge:  Centering a Circular Image with Text Overlay

 This challenge focuses on styling a circular image with text overlaid in the center.
 We'll achieve this using CSS, specifically utilizing techniques for centering elements both horizontally and vertically.
 The styling will be responsive to different screen sizes.